Human Resource Management

 US Employment Situation (Excerpts)

-Within government, federal government employment declined by 4,000 in March, following a loss of 11,000 jobs in February.
+Federal government employment continued to decline in August (-15,000) and is down by 97,000 since reaching a peak in January.
 (Employees on paid leave or receiving ongoing severance pay are counted as employed in the establishment survey.)
-DOGE employment cuts have not been reflected yet.

-Employment showed little change over the month in other major industries, including mining, quarrying, and oil and gas extraction; construction; manufacturing; wholesale trade; information; financial activities; professional and business services; leisure and hospitality; and other services.
+Employment showed little change over the month in other major industries, including construction, retail trade, transportation and warehousing, information, financial activities, professional and business services, leisure and hospitality, and other services.

-In March, average hourly earnings for all employees on private nonfarm payrolls rose by 9 cents, or 0.3 percent, to $36.00.
-Over the past 12 months, average hourly earnings have increased by 3.8 percent.
-In March, average hourly earnings of private-sector production and nonsupervisory employees edged up by 5 cents, or 0.2 percent, to $30.96.
+Average hourly earnings for all employees on private nonfarm payrolls rose by 10 cents, or 0.3 percent, to $36.53 in August.
+Over the past 12 months, average hourly earnings have increased by 3.7 percent.
+In August, average hourly earnings of private-sector production and nonsupervisory employees rose by 12 cents, or 0.4 percent, to $31.46.

-The change in total nonfarm payroll employment for January was revised down by 14,000, from +125,000 to +111,000, and the change for February was revised down by 34,000, from +151,000 to +117,000.
-With these revisions, employment in January and February combined is 48,000 lower than previously reported.
+The change in total nonfarm payroll employment for June was revised down by 27,000, from +14,000 to -13,000, and the change for July was revised up by 6,000, from +73,000 to +79,000.
+With these revisions, employment in June and July combined is 21,000 lower than previously reported.
 (Monthly revisions result from additional reports received from businesses and government agencies since the last published estimates and from the recalculation of seasonal factors.)

 Source: Bureau of Labor Statistics, US Department of Labor